Looking for more books with trans characters to add to your classroom library? I have recommendations for middle & high school in this post.

 Hurricane Child by Kacen Callendar (MS)

 Ever since her birth during a hurricane, Caroline feels like bad luck has trailed her.
 Her mother abandoned her, her father is always busy working, and she has no friends at her school.
 But when a new student, Kalinda, arrives, Caroline finally feels like she has a true companion.
 Callendar does a wonderful job developing the characters and the Caribbean setting.
 It also expertly tackles some big subjects like racism and homophobia.
-Hurricane Child sure to spark some valuable discussions in the classroom.
+Hurricane Child is sure to spark some valuable discussions in the classroom.

 Enjoy these recommendations of books with trans characters?